lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 This will promote the dashboard to the `upstream` project as well as all the charts in this dashboard (for both charts within spaces and charts within this dashboard) and all other non-chart tiles like markdown.

-It will also create new spaces if needed and move all the content to the right space.
+If the dashboard or charts are in a space that doesn't exist in the upstream project, then these spaces will be created and the content will be put in these spaces.

 <img
 src={PromoteViewDashboard}